Search Results

 Summary of the safety profile

-In therapeutic clinical studies, 1,668 subjects received Zevtera.
+In therapeutic clinical studies in adults, 1,668 subjects received Zevtera.
 Within these trials there were a total of 1,239 subjects (696 subjects in community-acquired pneumonia and nosocomial pneumonia, and 543 subjects in complicated skin and soft tissue infections, cSSTIs) who received 500 mg three times daily, 389 subjects (cSSTIs) who received 500 mg twice daily and 40 subjects (cSSTIs) who received 750 mg twice daily.

 The most common adverse reactions occurring in ≥ 3% of patients treated with Zevtera were nausea, vomiting, diarrhoea, infusion site reactions, hypersensitivity (including urticaria, pruritic rash and drug hypersensitivity) and dysgeusia.

-Less frequently reported, but more serious, adverse reactions include thrombocytopenia, agranulocytosis, anaphylaxis, Clostridium difficile, colitis, convulsion, agitation (including anxiety, panic attacks and nightmares), and renal failure.
+Less frequently reported, but more serious, adverse reactions include thrombocytopenia, agranulocytosis, anaphylaxis, Clostridioides difficile, colitis, convulsion, agitation (including anxiety, panic attacks and nightmares), and renal failure.

 Tabulated list of adverse reactions